 At lakeside saunas and those up in mountain ski resorts, it’s fairly common for folks to be naked in the sauna and then dash out for a swim (or a roll around in the snow) without bothering to put clothes on in between.

 Likewise, people often keep their bikinis and swimming trunks on in the sauna if they’ve already been swimming in them.
-There’s no hard and fast rule here, so you’ll have to suss out what other people are doing and follow their lead.
+There’s no hard and fast rule here – just suss out what other people are doing and follow their lead.

 The most terrifying situation that prudish tourists can face is the drunken Swedish sauna.